Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 ---

-Through the hallways that bridge between one building and another, there were no guards in between.
-Torches along the pillars lit their way. "_Ow-ow-ow-ow-ow_" Rex was stopping and kneeling on the floor suddenly.
+On a hallway that bridged between two buildings, no guards were coming after them yet, nor blocking their way.
+Torches along the pillars lit their way.
+Rex suddenly dropped to the floor as he puffed softly, "_Ow-ow-ow-ow-ow_"

 "You all right?" asked Zeke.